lfn-cnti/bestpractices/use-case/0004-UC-onboarding-of-CNF-to-the-CSP-platform.md

-# UC-NNNN: Short descriptive title of your use case (TEMPLATE)
+# UC-0004: Onboarding of CNF to the CSP platform

 ## Glossary